I5UCC/VRCMultiUploader/README.md

 # VRCMultiUploader [![Github All Releases](https://img.shields.io/github/downloads/i5ucc/VRCMultiUploader/total.svg)](https://github.com/I5UCC/VRCMultiUploader/releases/latest) <a href='https://ko-fi.com/i5ucc' target='_blank'><img height='35' style='border:0px;height:25px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' />

+Do you have a multitude of different versions of an avatar?
+That with every little change you make you need to reupload every single version manually again, just to apply that change?
+Then this tool is for you!
 VRCMultiUploader is a tool designed to streamline the process of uploading multiple VRChat avatars automatically, saving you time!

+# Usage

+VRCMultiUploader is a tool that allows you to upload all active GameObjects with a Pipeline Manager. <br>
+However, it will display an error if the Pipeline Manager is empty.
+To avoid this, ensure that you set up the Avatar at least once manually.

+To use VRCMultiUploader, follow these steps:
+1. In the Unity Menu Bar, locate and select VRCMultiUploader.
+2. Choose between Build and Publish and Build and Test, depending on your requirements.

 # Download / Install